aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getFont() {#getFont--}

+<b>@deprecated.</b> Please use the 'font' property instead.
 Represents the font of the control.

 ```javascript
 getFont() : Font;